euwbah/musescore-xen-tuner/README.md

 ```

 The above example declares two secondary accidentals, `u77` and `u7`.
 To input them effeciently, you can attach a fingering and enter `up77` or `up7` respectively.
 After any plugin operation is applied to that note, the note will be regarded as if it has the symbols attached to it.

+> [!NOTE]
+> **The ASCII text `n` is used to refer to the natural accidental, and for adding the natural accidental using fingerings**.
+If you want, this can be overriden by declaring a secondary accidental with text representation 'n' (e.g. `'n' 152 0c`), but you won't be able to enter the usual natural symbol with fingerings if so.
+>
+> For devs: this is implemented under the hood as declaring `'n' 2 0c` as the last secondary accidental with the lowest precedence.

 🔴 As usual, the **declaration order matters**.
 If the text representation `'up7'` was declared before `'up77'`, then `up77` would be matched as `up7` first, leaving a `7` that would not be matched.
 The plugin will then ignore the fingering as it thinks that it is not a valid text-representation of accidental(s).